 Management And Living With The Disease

 If the cause of the disease is a tumor, the veterinarian may prescribe treatment with Mitotane of Trilostane and your dog will have to be monitored on a regular basis, especially if there are indications of a reaction to the medication.
 Some of the most common signs of a reaction to Cushings Disease medications are lack of appetite, diarrhea, vomiting, and diarrhea.
 One of the less common symptoms is problems with balance and walking.
+Your dog's diet should also be modified to fit the issue.
+You can follow the recommended diet for Cushing's disease in dogs.

 In some cases, your veterinarian may prescribe Prednisone to manage the disease, and your dog will have to be seen several times each year to monitor progress.
 When Cushings Disease is the result of a malignant tumor, the prognosis depends on how advanced the tumor is.
 If a benign tumor is surgically removed, the condition is usually corrected.